dsheiko/ng-backbone/doc/gettingstarted/formview.md

 ```

-The validator is called with every input event that is by default debounced 100ms.
-For validation via XHR request
-you may need greater debounce.
-We use `@Debounce()` validator to set it
+`FormView` class the validator with every input event that is by default debounced 100ms.
+For validation via XHR request you may need greater debounce.
+We use `@Debounce()` validator to set it.